 Male vs. Female

-Typically, there isn’t much difference between the two genders.
+Typically, there isn’t much difference between Cava-Tzu males and females.
 They’re similarly-sized and both sexes are extremely affectionate.

-Females tend to be a bit more territorial, so you might have resource guarding issues with a girl.
+Female Cava-Tzus tend to be a bit more territorial, so you might have resource guarding issues with a girl.
 They should be minimal, though, and easy to train out of them.
-Females also tend to take to obedience work easier than boys, but again, the difference is hardly worth mentioning.
+Female Cava-Tzus also tend to take to obedience work easier than male Cava-Tzus, but again, the difference is hardly worth mentioning.